-Course Preparedness (Reading Summaries) and In-Class Exercises (30%).
+Course Preparedness (Reading Summaries) and Class Exercises (30%).
 Preparedness will be measured three ways: (a) by the submission of a one-paragraph summary of each assigned reading (chapter or article) turned in via Canvas before class.
 You can type directly into Canvas or copy and paste from a different document.
 I think the latter (copying and pasting) is more prudent, in case your computer glitches while you are writing directly into Canvas.
 It is also nice to have a backup of your summaries.
 To receive credit for your summary, you must correctly describe the content of the reading(s) and at least two main points the authors make.
 You will be responsible for completing 15 out of 17 reading summary assignments in this course.
 Any additional reading summaries completed will contribute to extra credit, and of course, increased learning.
 Summaries turned in after 11:59 AM on the day of the class in which the material is covered will receive no credit.
 Reading summaries will count for 50% of the "preparedness" grade.

-In addition, (b) there will be in-class exercises turned in at the end of class for credit.
+In addition, (b) there will be class exercises.
+For the most part, these class exercises will be completed in class and turned in at the end of class for credit.
+On occasion, I will ask you to complete the class exercise via Canvas, and I will give you a deadline for the Canvas submission.
 The percentage of satisfactorily completed summaries/exercises out of the total will be used to compute this score (i.e., if a student turns in half of these on time, the student will receive 1⁄2 of the possible points).
 In-class exercises will count for 23.3% of the preparedness grade.